Aravind-Jalda/interview-prep/Grafana/grafana-scenario-q&a.md

 ---

 ## 1. Dashboard is not showing data.
-What will you check?
+What will you check?..

 - Check data source connection
 - Verify query